James Buchanan

-As President, Buchanan intervened to assure the Supreme Court's majority ruling in the pro-slavery decision in the Dred Scott case.
-He acceded to Southern attempts to engineer Kansas’ entry into the Union as a slave state under the Lecompton Constitution, and angered not only Republicans but also Northern Democrats.
-Buchanan honored his pledge to serve only one term and supported Breckinridge's unsuccessful candidacy in the 1860 presidential election.
-He failed to reconcile the fractured Democratic party amid the grudge against Stephen Douglas, leading to the election of Republican and former Congressman Abraham Lincoln.
+Beginning in 1844, Buchanan became a regular contender for the Democratic Party's presidential nomination.
+He was nominated and won the 1856 presidential election.
+As President, Buchanan intervened to assure the Supreme Court's majority ruling in the pro-slavery decision in the Dred Scott v.
+Sandford case.
+He acceded to Southern attempts to engineer the Kansas Territory's entry into the Union as a slave state under the Lecompton Constitution, and angered not only Republicans, but also Northern Democrats.
+Buchanan honored his pledge to serve only one term and supported his Vice President John C. Breckinridge's unsuccessful candidacy in the 1860 presidential election.
+He failed to reconcile the fractured Democratic Party amid the grudge against Stephen A. Douglas, leading to the election of Republican and former Congressman Abraham Lincoln.

 Buchanan's leadership during his lame duck period, before the American Civil War, has been widely criticized.
 He simultaneously angered the North by not stopping secession and the South by not yielding to their demands.
-He supported the ineffective Corwin Amendment in an effort to reconcile the country.
+Buchanan supported the Corwin Amendment in an effort to reconcile the country.
 He made an unsuccessful attempt to reinforce Fort Sumter, but otherwise refrained from preparing the military.
-His failure to forestall the Civil War has been described as incompetence, and he spent his last years defending his reputation.
-In his personal life, Buchanan never married and was the only U.S. president to remain a lifelong bachelor, leading some historians and authors to question his sexual orientation.
-Buchanan died of respiratory failure in 1868 and was buried in Lancaster, Pennsylvania, where he had lived for nearly 60 years.
-Historians and scholars often rank Buchanan as the worst president in American history.
+His failure to forestall the American Civil War has been described as incompetence, and he spent his last years defending his reputation.
+Historians and scholars rank Buchanan as among the worst presidents in American history.

 Early life

-James Buchanan Jr. was born April 23, 1791, in a log cabin in Cove Gap, Pennsylvania, to James Buchanan Sr. (1761–1821) and Elizabeth Speer (1767–1833).
-His parents were both of Ulster Scot descent, and his father emigrated from Ramelton, Ireland in 1783.
-Shortly after Buchanan's birth, the family moved to a farm near Mercersburg, Pennsylvania, and in 1794 the family moved into the town.
-His father became the wealthiest resident there, working as a merchant, farmer, and real estate investor.